UM Today UM Today University of Manitoba UM Today UM Today UM Today

 UM researchers recently developed a new genomics method with the potential to reveal the genetic mechanisms behind human health and disease.
 The recent publication in the journal Genome Biology offers an innovative new pathway to study the root causes of diseases like cancer and dementia to someday allow for early detection.

-“My lab applies what we call next generation sequencing and bioinformatics to magnify the impact of recent advances in AI algorithms in collaboration with associated researchers across the country to position Canada at the forefront of this important new field of study,” says Dr. Athanasios Zovoilis.
+“My lab applies what we call next-generation sequencing and bioinformatics to magnify the impact of recent advances in AI algorithms.
+We collaborate with researchers across the country to position Canada at the forefront of this important new field of study,” says Dr. Athanasios Zovoilis, associate professor of biochemistry and medical genetics in the Max Rady College of Medicine.

-Each day researchers employing next-generation sequencing identify important clues in the non-coding segments of our DNA, once referred to as “junk DNA”, which contain important clues about the presence of diseases.
+Each day, researchers employing next-generation sequencing identify important clues in the non-coding segments of our DNA, once referred to as “junk DNA.”
+These segments contain clues about the presence of diseases.
 This breakthrough by the Zovoilis team seeks to repurpose lab equipment originally designed to read only mRNA, the coded sections of genetic material, to also study the non-coding segments of our DNA, called non-coding RNAs.

-“The right equipment for this new field of study has been in our lab for some time but we lacked the tools to use them to their fullest potential, until now,” says Zovoilis.
-“The impact of employing AI and novel genomics approaches is that researchers across the world can now leverage next generation sequencing in the new field of epitranscriptomics exploring the genetic interactions of non-coding RNAs.”
+“The right equipment for this new field of study has been in our lab for some time, but we lacked the tools to use it to its fullest potential, until now,” says Zovoilis.
+“The impact of employing AI and novel genomics approaches is that researchers across the world can now leverage next-generation sequencing in the new field of epitranscriptomics, exploring the genetic interactions of non-coding RNAs.”

-For the past two decades researchers around the world have used precision tools to sift through non-coding RNAs and pinpoint the roughly 3% of coded sequences.
-As part of the Canadian Epitranscriptomics Project, Zovoilis is mobilizing this technology to create the “Epitranscriptome Atlas” to fill in the missing 97% of our genome and advance understand how changes in non-coding RNAs can cause disease.
+For the past two decades, researchers around the world have used precision tools to sift through non-coding RNAs and pinpoint the roughly three per cent of coded sequences.
+As part of the Canadian Epitranscriptomics Project, Zovoilis is mobilizing this technology to create the “Epitranscriptome Atlas” to fill in the missing 97 per cent of our genome and advance understanding of how changes in non-coding RNAs can cause disease.

 Dr. Athan Zovoilis directs a bioinformatics research program at the Rady Faculty of Health Sciences and CancerCare Manitoba’s Paul Albrechtsen Research Institute.